makintunde/PLNN-verification/README.md

-Note that all tools have already been compiled in this archive, with results in the `./results` directory, so users may skip to section "Analyse the results", unless generating own datasets/results.
+Note that all tools have already been compiled in this archive, with results in the `./results` directory, so users may skip to section "Analyse the results" part of the "Running the experiments" section, unless generating own datasets/results.

 In addition, this also contains conversion scripts to operate other solvers,